hdt80/BossFight/README.md

 - Figure out a way to make the fighters glow for the boss, and the boss glow for the fighters

-- Impelement a way to store custom items

 - Display proper death messages when doing automatic respawning

 ### Depenencies: